How hostess bars and cherry blossoms helped undermine Japan’s coronavirus response

 Wider lessons

-This is the Tokyo’s sleazy underside: bars where men pay inflated prices for drinks with female “companions” and other venues offering sexual services.
+This is Tokyo’s sleazy underside: bars where men pay inflated prices for drinks with female “companions” and other venues where sex services are offered.

-Bars, clubs and gambling halls have become weak links in Japan’s efforts to control covid-19, but they are only one part of a much broader story — of a government reluctant to impose blanket lockdown and desperate to minimize the economic pain of its virus response.
+Bars, clubs and gambling halls have become weak links in Japan’s efforts to control covid-19, but they are only one part of a much broader story — of a government reluctant to impose a blanket lockdown and desperate to minimize the economic pain of its virus response.

 The countervailing forces that Japan has grappled with for months — economic pain and public health — are now at the center of debates in the United States and other countries as leaders try to figure out what to reopen and how fast.

-Japan’s response to the coronavirus has also been limited by a lack of testing capacity, and the government’s initial reluctance to allow private-sector testing — making it hard to replicate South Korea’s success with mass testing.
+Japan’s response to the coronavirus also has been limited by a lack of testing capacity, and the government’s initial reluctance to allow private-sector screening — making it hard to replicate South Korea’s success with mass testing.

-So an infection control team headed by Tohoku’s University’s Hitoshi Oshitani placed their bets on a cluster-based approach.
+So an infection-control team headed by Hitoshi Oshitani of Tohoku University placed its bets on a cluster-based approach.

 It was a strategy backed by research showing that most infected people weren’t passing the virus to anyone.
 Instead, a small minority were acting as super-spreaders at crowded, enclosed places.

-Their strategy initially seemed to be successful: working around-the-clock,tracking down the clusters, the team tamped down the first wave of infections from China and the Diamond Princess cruise ship in February with little social disruption.
+The strategy initially seemed successful: Working round-the-clock to track down the clusters, the team tamped down the first wave of infections from China and the Diamond Princess cruise ship in February with little social disruption.

-But then the approach started to unravel as a new wave of infections entered the country from Europe and the United States before tougher travel restrictions were put in place.
+But then the approach started to unravel as a new wave of infections entered Japan from Europe and the United States before tougher travel restrictions were put in place.

-In mid-March, lulled into a false sense of security by the low official infection count, desperate to return to normal life, the government proposed reopening schools in regions less affected by the virus.
+In mid-March, lulled into a false sense of security by the low official infection count and desperate to return to normal life, the government proposed reopening schools in regions less affected by the virus.

-Abe warned of the need for “continued caution” — but to many critics, the messaging appeared confused and complacent.
+Prime Minister Shinzo Abe warned of the need for “continued caution” — but to many critics, the messaging appeared confused and complacent.

 Cherry blossom crowds

-On March 21, Japan began a three-day weekend to celebrate spring equinox.
-The sun was shining, the cherry blossoms were blooming, and Tokyo’s residents poured into parks for picnics, and packed the city’s bars and restaurants.
+On March 21, Japan began a three-day weekend to celebrate the spring equinox.
+The sun was shining, the cherry blossoms were blooming, and Tokyo’s residents poured into parks for picnics and packed the city’s bars and restaurants.

 With much of the world in lockdown mode, it was a surreal scene.